The Nevers: Critical response

 On Rotten Tomatoes, the series has an approval rating of 48% based on reviews from 69 critics, with an average rating of 5.7/10.
 The website's critics consensus reads, "Despite strong performances and stellar production design, The Nevers struggles to stitch its slew of intriguing components into a solid show."
 On Metacritic, the series has a score of 57 out of 100 based on 28 reviews, indicating "mixed or average reviews".
-Ed Cumming of The Independent gave the series three stars out of five, calling it "overstuffed junk shop of ideas" and disliked too many "themes of alienation and acceptance unfold amid horse-drawn chases, expensive special effects, high-society orgies, corset brawls, and wainscoting aplenty."
+Ed Cumming of The Independent gave the series three stars out of five, calling it an "overstuffed junk shop of ideas" and disliked that too many "themes of alienation and acceptance unfold amid horse-drawn chases, expensive special effects, high-society orgies, corset brawls, and wainscoting aplenty."
 BBC Online's Scott Bryan called it "just a bit too weighted down."
 Wenlei Ma of News.com.au said The Nevers is "a distillation of Whedon's best and worst filmmaking impulses.
 It needs someone with a more disciplined eye to cut half of its many dangling threads and subplots."

 In a positive review by Lorraine Ali from the Los Angeles Times, she wrote, "The Nevers is a joy to watch and a thrill to follow.
 Supernatural realism, complex storytelling, fantastical powers and topical realties meet in this smart, suspenseful and colorful production.
 A litany of nuanced characters keeps this otherworldly tale grounded.
 Suspenseful sleuthing and action-packed battles move the story along at a rapid clip.
 And all the lush scenery and ambitious wardrobe along the way".
 Daniel Fienberg of The Hollywood Reporter gave it a more mixed review, writing that the series is "in desperate need of focus, and as episodes progress, more and more characters are added and the connection to the richest thematic throughline becomes increasingly tenuous".
 However, Fienberg praised Whedon's directing, as well as the production design and costumes.